How to Resolve PTSD

-PTSD tends to fade away little by little because the system will try to regain balance if possible.
-It’s very demanding for your brain to operate in survival mode all the time.
-Studies say that 70 to 80% of people that go through a traumatic event don’t develop PTSD, and that around 75% of those with PTSD heal within a year.
+According to research results, PTSD tends to fade away little by little because our body, in general, and nervous system, in particular, are always trying to regain balance.
+It’s very demanding for your brain to operate in survival mode (the altered operation after experiencing traumatic events) all the time.
+That's why it works on going back to where it was before the incident.
+Studies say that 70 to 80% of people who go through a traumatic event don’t develop PTSD, and that around 75% of those who develop the disorder heal within a year.

-So, you have the power to stop the illness.
+We all have the power and internal tools to stop PTSD from becoming the illness that interrupts our daily enjoyment.
 How?
-By assessing the real threat, finding solutions to be safer, and instructing your brain to stop the survival mode.
-You have to gain awareness that survival strategies are only needed when you are at imminent risk of perishing.
-If you are not, tell your brain that you are alive and that you can handle it without the extreme modifications that are making you sick.
-If you are at risk, then you have to do whatever you need to reduce that risk and put yourself safe.
-If you are not safe, your brain will continue being in freaking mode.
+One way to start is by assessing the real threat, finding solutions to gain safety, and instructing the brain to stop the survival mode.
+People with PTSD have to gain awareness that survival strategies are only needed when they are at imminent risk of perishing.
+If they are not, they need to tell their brain that they are alive and that they can handle the present situation.
+If the person is at actual risk, then they have to do whatever they need to reduce that risk and put themselves safe.
+If they are not safe, the brain will continue to be in 'freaking out' mode.